PhaethonPsychis/web3worlds/readme.md

 ----------to do ------
 ## Project Rationale

-##### 1. Why explore web3 potential
+Web3 is one of the most succesful and unexpected outcomes of the blockchain movement.
 The idea that web3  can inform the design of alternative futures, and that communities can use web3 systems to provoke desired realities into existence is a powerful one to explore.
-##### 1. How to explore
-the TINKCAN TOKEN, a design research pilot exploring the potential and capacity of the programmable web3 to inform the strategic design of, and transition towards, collective futures that are good for the Earth: climate-positive worlds, super cities ... are obvious futures interactive cyber-physical policy systems
+It brings an outstanding opportunity for society and benefits each individual.
+Using web3 we can design and deploy new complex policy systems that involve a greater choice of institutions:

 ### The problems to solve